Talking with a ghost: semi-virtual coupled levitated oscillators

 \subsection{Tunable coupling with different frequency oscillators}

-In our semi-virtual coupled oscillator system, we have the ability to widely and dynamically vary the properties of the ghost particle, in a manner and over a range which would be challenging to achieve with two real particles in a standard levitation experiment.
-Here we demonstrate a coupling between the semi-virtual oscillators even when the difference in their resonant frequencies is large.
+In our semi-virtual coupled-oscillator system, we have the ability to widely and dynamically vary the properties of the ghost particle, in~a manner and over a range that would be challenging to achieve with two real particles in a standard levitation experiment.
+Here, we demonstrate a coupling between the semi-virtual oscillators even when the difference in their resonant frequencies is~large.